-The USDA Forest Service, NASA Stennis Space Center, and DOE Oak Ridge National Laboratory are creating a system to monitor threats to U.S. forests and wildlands at two different scales:
+The USDA Forest Service, NASA Stennis Space Center, DOE Oak Ridge National Laboratory, and DOI Eros Data Center have created a system to monitor threats to U.S. forests and wildlands:

-- Tier 1: Strategic The ForWarn system that routinely monitors wide areas at coarser resolution, repeated frequently a change detection system to produce alerts or warnings for particular locations may be of interest - Tier 2: Tactical Finer resolution airborne overflights and ground inspections of areas of potential interest - Aerial Detection Survey (ADS) monitoring to determine if such warnings become alarms
+- Tier 1: Strategic The ForWarn system that routinely monitors wide areas at coarser resolution, repeated frequently - a change detection system to produce alerts or warnings for particular locations may be of interest - Tier 2: Tactical Finer resolution airborne overflights and ground inspections of areas of potential interest Aerial Detection Survey (ADS) monitoring to determine if such warnings become alarms

-Tier 2 is largely in place, but Tier 1 is needed to optimally direct its labor-intensive efforts and discover new threats sooner.
+Tier 2 was in place and managed by the USDA Forest Service, but Tier 1 was needed to optimally direct its labor-intensive efforts and discover new threats sooner.